 No documents are required to submit an ETA application.
-You will only need to have a valid passport along with an email address and a credit/debit card or PayPal account for payment.
+You will only need to have a valid passport. your email address and a credit/debit card or PayPal account for payment.

 How long is a Canada ETA valid for?

 The Canada ETA is valid for 5 years after issued or until passport expires.
-This means you must enter Canada within 5 years after issued or until passport expires.
 In addition, it is a Multiple Entry Visa and allows for a maximum stay of 180 days Per Entry.